AccessibleNOW is a national campaign run by the National Federation of the Blind that calls for accessibility in all aspects of daily life.

 - Retweet (RT) is a way for someone to share a tweet from another user’s account.

-- Hashtag is the act of using the # symbol in front of any word or phrase to tag your tweets.
+- A hashtag is when you use the # symbol in front of any word or phrase to tag your tweets.
 When someone clicks that hashtag, they see your tweet along with everyone else’s tweets using that same exact term.

-- Alt-text for Images: Be sure to turn on the feature to compose image descriptions that can be found in settings.
+- Be sure to turn on the feature to compose image descriptions, or alt-text, which can be found in settings.
 If you create a post with an image, a field will then populate to include the description.

 - If you are using Twitter on your iPhone or Android, the Twitter app is fairly accessible.
 On iOS, Twitterrific is another popular app that has taken accessibility very seriously.
 On your desktop computer, you can use Twitter by going to the website twitter.com.
-You can also choose to download a client such as OpenTween or Chicken Nugget.
+You can also choose to download a client called TWBlue.
 Because of Twitter’s decisions about what to allow outside apps to access, these clients are not always up-to-date with your direct messages, but they do provide an ad-free and easy-to-access way of reading and writing tweets.

 For more information about the AccessibleNOW campaign, please email AccessibleNOW@nfb.org.
 Please note that the NFB cannot provide legal support for every inquiry.